renuo/github-pull-request-counter/README.md

 * Copy the key from `"key:"` and paste it into your manifest.json: `"key: <key>"`

 ## Issues

-## Create a client ID from github
-TODO: write

 * When running the tests chromium might ask you: "_Do you want to allow the application Chromium.app to accept incoming network connections?_".
 You can remove this by running `sudo codesign --force --deep --sign - ./node_modules/puppeteer/.local-chromium/mac-*/chrome-mac/Chromium.app`.
 This will create a valid certificate.
 Sudo is necessary.
 [Source](https://github.com/puppeteer/puppeteer/issues/4752)
 * Chromium can't be run in headless when testing extensions.
 [Source](https://github.com/puppeteer/puppeteer/issues/659)